jukent/advent-of-code-2023/README.md

 Thoughts per day:

-1: Got tripped up on edge cases not shown in the sample data.
+1: Got tripped up on edge cases not shown in the sample data. <br>
-2: Would ideally refactor code to parse data in one fx and perform analysis in another, but got solution and moving on TGIF
+2: Would ideally refactor code to parse data in one fx and perform analysis in another, but got solution and moving on because weekend <br>
-3:
+3: Dictionary for numbers was messed up by numbers duplicating